Getting your first credit card can be a stressful experience but it is an important step on your credit journey.

 Regardless of which option looks most attractive to you, you’re going to want to compare each card carefully to see what’s going to fit your needs.

 Picking Your First Credit Card

-APR stands for Annual Percentage Rate and it refers to the interest you’ll be required to pay on your purchases.
+APR stands for Annual Percentage Rate, and it refers to the interest you’ll be required to pay on your purchases.
 Among beginner cards, the average rates range from as low as 15% up to 23%, but some can be higher.
-In an ideal world, you will be able to pay off your full statement balance every month, which would allow you to avoid paying any interest; however, that may not always be possible.
+In an ideal world, you will be able to pay off your statement balance in full every month, which would allow you to avoid paying any interest; however, that may not always be possible.
 Interest can sneak up on you quickly, so trying to get the lowest possible APR is something you should always focus on when picking your first card.

 One mistake a lot of young people make when it’s time for their first credit card is getting a store card from somewhere like Macy’s, Walmart, or Ulta.
 Store credit cards can be great because they allow you to make large purchases over time and can provide you with awesome deals at the store.
-However, they can come with higher interest rates and can only be used for that specific store, which means they’re probably not a great choice for your first credit card.
+However, they can come with higher interest rates and can often only be used for that specific store, which means they’re probably not a great choice for your first credit card.